Brandawg93/homebridge-nest-cam/README.md

 |--------|-----------------|

 ## Notes
-- This is a continuation of the previous [homebridge-nest-cam](https://github.com/KhaosT/homebridge-nest-cam) plugin.
 - This plugin *does not* use the old access token authentication method as it is no longer supported.
 - As of v2.0.0, this plugin is *no longer* supported on HOOBS.
 To install an older version that is still supported by HOOBS, run `npm -g i homebridge-nest-cam2@hoobs`.